I Love To Travel: Here’s Why!

 My opening paragraph: Most of the time it seems that we get so much more out of something than we ever thought we would.

-Knowing Louisa Woods’s family for all these years was just one of the great things which my travel-hobby provided me.
+Knowing Louisa Woods’s family for all these years was just one of the great things that my travel hobby provided me.
 See?
 I am much more blessed than I ever thought I could be.

 Of course, a hobby should be enjoyable, a consuming interest, fun and informative.